Negative utilitarianism: Other distinctions among versions of negative utilitarianism

 Thomas Metzinger proposes the "principle of negative utilitarianism", which is the broad idea that suffering should be minimized when possible.
 Mario Bunge writes about negative utilitarianism in his Treatise on Basic Philosophy but in a different sense than most others.
 In Bunge's sense, negative utilitarianism is about not harming.
 In contrast, most other discussion of negative utilitarianism takes it to imply a duty both not to harm and to help (at least in the sense of reducing negative well-being).

 Tranquilist axiology, closely related to negative utilitarianism, states that "an individual experiential moment is as good as it can be for her if and only if she has no craving for change."
 According to tranquilism, happiness and pleasure have no intrinsic value, only instrumental value.
 From this perspective, positive experiences superficially appear to have intrinsic value because these experiences substitute for, distract from, or relieve suffering or dissatisfaction that an agent would have otherwise faced in the absence of such experiences.

 The benevolent world-exploder

-In the 1958 article where R. N. Smart introduced the term "negative utilitarianism", he argued against it, stating that negative utilitarianism would entail that a ruler who is able to instantly and painlessly destroy the human race, "a benevolent world-exploder", would have a duty to do so.
+R. N. Smart introduced the term "negative utilitarianism" in a 1958 article and argued against it, stating that negative utilitarianism would entail that a ruler who is able to instantly and painlessly destroy the human race, "a benevolent world-exploder", would have a duty to do so.
 This is the most famous argument against negative utilitarianism, and it is directed against sufficiently strong versions of negative utilitarianism.
 Many authors have endorsed this argument, and some have presented counterarguments against it.
 Below are replies to this argument that have been presented and discussed.